 Amanda Lopatin- Digital Projects Assistant

-Amanda, a current Freshman at Rice, is originally from St. Louis, MO, though she also spent a few years living in Israel after high school before coming to Rice.
+Amanda, a current Sophomore at Rice, is originally from St. Louis, MO, though she also spent a few years living in Israel after high school before coming to Rice.
 Amanda is pursuing a major in Linguistics and a minor in Politics, Law, and Social Thought.
 As the Digital Projects Assistant at the HJHA, Amanda is responsible for creating and updating the website.